base-org/web/apps/base-docs/base-learn/docs/frontend-setup/building-an-onchain-app.md

 ## Adding the Connect Button

 You're now ready to add your connect button.
 You can do this anywhere in your app, thanks to the `RainbowKitProvider`.
 Common practice would be to place the button in your app's header.
-Since the Next.js template doesn't have one, we'll just add it to the top of the automatically generated page, rather than spending time implementing React components.
+Since the Next.js template doesn't have one, you can just add it to the top of the automatically generated page, rather than spending time implementing React components.

 Open up `page.tsx`, and import the `ConnectButton`: